ibm-cloud-architecture/refarch-integration/docs/toSaaS/readme.md

 # Lift and shift of an integration solution

-In this article we are detailing how to migrate part of an 'hybrid cloud reference architecute implementation solution' based on MQ, DB2 and traditional WAS (tWAS) to a pure IBM Cloud deployment.
+In this article and solution implementation we are detailing how to migrate part of an 'hybrid cloud reference architecture implementation solution' based on MQ, DB2 and traditional WAS (tWAS) to a pure IBM Cloud deployment.

 Updated (03/12/2018).